deepikaksr/RAG-chatbot/README.md

 ```bash
 streamlit run app.py
 ```
-(Replace `app.py` with the name of your Python file containing the code.)

 ### Open Your Browser:
-Navigate to the local URL shown in the terminal (usually `http://localhost:8501`).
+Navigate to the local URL shown in the terminal.

 ### Upload Files:
 Use the sidebar to upload TXT, PDF, CSV, DOCX, images, or videos.